jqwez/linkedin_notes/README.md

-# LinkedIn Conversation Note Tracker
+# Networking Conversation Note Tracker

 The only tool created to track your conversation notes on LinkedIn.